 • Live in a secure, comfortable, inclusive, and engaging community

-• Facilities and programs that support their academic success
+• Have access to facilities and programs that support their academic success

-• The respect and safety of personal property and privacy
+• Have their personal property and privacy respected

-• Free access to one’s room and living space without pressure from those whom the living space is shared with
+• Have free access to their room and living space without pressure from those with whom the living space is shared

 • Study without undue interruption or interference